 Digital template Instagram carousel Why try and squeeze a great story into one single image when you can tell it across several?
 Our editable Instagram template allows you to break up a story into a mix of text and imagery, that can be reordered, swapped around and added to as best fits your needs.
 Use our brand colour palette in the Design Toolkit section of these guides to play with the backgrounds of each panel and see which best suits the tones of your photography.
-This template is editable using Adobe Photoshop.
-Click here to download this template Consider leading with an intriguing statement or interesting fact.
+This template is editable using Adobe Photoshop. statement or interesting fact.
+Instagram visit.howth Howth Harbour, Dublin Did you know?